-- 13.1 The fair values of investment properties as at the end of the reporting period have been determined internally by management using the discounted cash flow methodology based on suitable assumptions.
+- 13.1 The fair values of investment properties as at the end of the reporting period have been determined internally by management.
 As at the reporting date, management has concluded based on an internal assessment, that the fair value of investment properties is not materially different from their carrying values.
 The fair value measurement of investment properties has been catagorised as a level 3 fair value based on the inputs of valuation techniques used.
-Any significant movement in the assumptions used for the fair valuation of investment properties such as discount rates, yield, rental growth, vacancy rate etc. would result in significantly lower / higher fair value of those assets. - 13.2 In 2010, one of the Group's subsidiaries entered into a sale and purchase agreement with a related party to sell certain investment properties with a carrying value of AED 5,635,135 thousand.

-In accordance with the agreement entered into, the transfer of title to these investment properties was to be completed within a period of six months from the date of the agreement (1 December 2010) or at a mutually agreed date between the Group and the buyer.
-As at 31 December 2013, management is in the process of transferring the title to the investment properties in the name of the buyer and is holding the title to the investment properties for the sole benefit of the buyer with effect from 1 December 2010 until the transfer of title is complete.

-13.3 During 2011, one of the subsidiaries of the Group (the "Seller") entered into a sale and purchase agreement ("Agreement") with a related party (the "Purchaser") to sell investment properties with a carrying value of AED 680,744 thousand and other assets with a carrying value of AED 462,132 thousand.
+Any significant movement in the assumptions used for the fair valuation of investment properties such as discount rates, yield, rental growth, vacancy rate etc. would result in significantly lower / higher fair value of those assets. - 13.2 In 2010, one of the Group's subsidiaries entered into a sale and purchase agreement with a related party (the "Buyer") to sell certain investment properties with a carrying value of AED 5,635,135 thousand. - In accordance with such agreement, the transfer of title to these investment properties was to be completed within a period of six months from the date of the agreement (1 December 2010) or at a mutually agreed date between the Group and the Buyer.
+As at 31 December 2014, management is in the process of transferring the title to the investment properties in the name of the Buyer and is holding the title to the investment properties for the sole benefit of the Buyer with effect from 1 December 2010 until the transfer of title is complete. - 13.3 During 2011, one of the subsidiaries of the Group (the "Seller") entered into a sale and purchase agreement ("Agreement") with a related party (the "Purchaser") to sell investment properties with a carrying value of AED 680,744 thousand and other assets with a carrying value of AED 462,132 thousand.

-Subsequently, effective 31 December 2012, the Seller entered into an additional asset purchase agreement (the "Supplemental Agreement") with the related party to sell certain additional assets.
-Subsequent to this agreement, the sale consideration receivable amounted to AED 1,983,501 thousand.
-The sale during 2012 relates to islamic financing and investing products.
+Subsequently, effective 31 December 2012, the Seller entered into an additional asset purchase agreement (the "Supplemental Agreement") with the Purchaser to sell certain additional assets.
+Subsequent to this agreement, the sale consideration receivable amounts to AED 1,802,358 thousand as at 31 December 2014 (2013: AED 2,050,562 thousand).
+The sale during 2012 related to Islamic financing and investing products.